joshbegley/nyt-latest/README.md

 `The Dallas-area congressman presented himself as an across-the-aisle politician who could appeal to a wide range of voters.`\
 https://nytimes.com/2024/03/05/us/politics/colin-allred-democrat-texas-senate.html

-**Schiff Advances in the California Senate Race for Feinstein’s Seat**\
+**Schiff and Garvey Advance in the California Senate Race for Feinstein’s Seat.**\
-`With Representative Adam Schiff securing a spot in the November runoff, Republican Steve Garvey, a former baseball star, and Representative Katie Porter, an Orange County Democrat, were battling for the second spot.`\
+`Representative Adam Schiff, a prominent antagonist of former President Donald J. Trump, will face Steve Garvey, a Republican former baseball star, in a November runoff.`\
 https://nytimes.com/2024/03/05/us/politics/california-senate-schiff-garvey.html

 **Corrections: March 6, 2024**\